Lusito/tsrux/README.md

     - [redux-dynamic-modules](https://www.npmjs.com/package/redux-dynamic-modules), an awesome library if you are planning to modularize your code.
 - That's it?
   - Yup, there is nothing more to it.

+### Similar Projects
+This package is heavily inspired by [deox](https://github.com/thebrodmann/deox), but uses a more lightweight approach.

+Aside from that, there are [redux-actions](https://github.com/redux-utilities/redux-actions) and [typesafe-actions](https://github.com/piotrwitek/typesafe-actions).

 ### Report issues